PaymentFusion/paymentfusion.github.io/_posts/2020-09-30-Payment_Fusion_Gateway_v1.0.8.md

 author: AxiaMed
 ---

-This release resolves some issues with healthcare object validation, and CHASE / Paymentech certification.
+This release resolves some issues with healthcare object validation, and improves reporting.

 #### Features
 * Healthcare transactions must include a healthcare amount.
 * Added validation for Healthcare amount, which must be less than or equal to Total Amount of a transaction.
 * Audited the gateway logging for potentially sensitive data.
 * Added validation on `CopayAmount` and `TransitAmount` as they related to healthcare amount.
+* Adds void information to the settlement response.
+* Adds reversal information to the settlement response.